 Alcohol limits the metabolism of several substances in the body including carbohydrates.
-When carbohydrates are not metabolized properly, glucose production and uptake is limited.
+When carbohydrates are not metabolized properly, glucose production and uptake are limited.

-Muscles that do not have enough glucose results in several problems:
+Muscles that do not have enough glucose can experience several problems:

 - Fatigue sets in much sooner